Bay leaf is also used in folk medicine. Chemicals in bay leaf might affect blood sugar and cholesterol levels.

 Uses & Effectiveness

 Surgery: Bay leaf might slow down the central nervous system (CNS).
-There is a concern that it might slow down the CNS too much when combined with anesthesia and other medications used during and after surgery.
+When combined with anesthesia and other medications used during and after surgery, this might slow down the CNS too much.
 Stop using bay leaf as a medicine at least 2 weeks before a scheduled surgery.